TheOfficialFloW/GePatch/README.md

 Please help testing games and filling out the [spreadsheet](https://docs.google.com/spreadsheets/d/1aZlmKwELcdpCb9ezI5iRfgcX9hoGxgL4tNC-673aKqk/edit#gid=0).

+## Changelog v0.17.2

+**This must be used with Adrenaline-7, not Adrenaline-6.9!**

+- Changed fake vram address to allow more games to work.
+- Added patch to allow games to use more memory of fake vram to store textures.

 ## Changelog v0.17.1

 - Fixed indexed draws which caused some games to render at 480x272 only.